 About half of the population of the world, today claims Christianity in one form or another:

-What right do we have sending missions trips to third world predominantly Catholic countries who already know of G-D?
+What right do we have sending missions trips to third world predominantly Catholic and Christian countries who already know of G-D?
 Why do we build and feed houses for people thousands of mile away, yet barely lift a finger to the poor in our own land?
 How is it we can send food to Mexico or Africa, but only send bibles to the starving right down the street?

 Unfortunately, I have observed mission trips to Central America have become a form of entertainment that feeds the "holier than thou" attitude amongst the congregations.
 For example a one week mission trip to Costa Rica may cost $1000 per person, how many people could that feed across the street?
 How many children would that tutor?
 Why are we repairing a house many miles away, but not repairing the house of the lonely widower who has not family and has fallen in disrepair.